Luo-Zhengding/Unsupervised-GFANC/README.md

 **2.How to use the code:**

-If you don't want to retrain the 1D CNN ('M5_Network.py'), the trained model can be found in 'models/[1DCNN_SyntheticDataset_UnsupervisedLearning.pth](https://github.com/Luo-Zhengding/Unsupervised-GFANC/blob/main/models/1DCNN_SyntheticDataset_UnsupervisedLearning.pth)', you can easily run the '[Noise_Cancellation_RealNoise_RealPath.ipynb](https://github.com/Luo-Zhengding/Unsupervised-GFANC/blob/main/Noise_Cancellation_RealNoise_RealPath.ipynb)' file to get the noise reduction results.
+(1) If you don't want to retrain the 1D CNN ('M5_Network.py'), the trained model can be found in 'models/[1DCNN_SyntheticDataset_UnsupervisedLearning.pth](https://github.com/Luo-Zhengding/Unsupervised-GFANC/blob/main/models/1DCNN_SyntheticDataset_UnsupervisedLearning.pth)', you can easily run the '[Noise_Cancellation_RealNoise_RealPath.ipynb](https://github.com/Luo-Zhengding/Unsupervised-GFANC/blob/main/Noise_Cancellation_RealNoise_RealPath.ipynb)' file to get the noise reduction results.

-The 1D CNN is trained using a synthetic noise dataset, its label files are 'Soft_Index.csv' and 'Hard_Index.csv'.
+(2) The 1D CNN is trained using a synthetic noise dataset, its label files are 'Soft_Index.csv'.
 The entire dataset is available at https://drive.google.com/file/d/1hs7_eHITxL16HeugjQoqYFTs-Cm7J-Tq/view?usp=sharing

-Especially, the pre-trained sub control filters are obtained on synthetic acoustic paths, where the primary and secondary paths are bandpass filters.
-If you want to use the GFANC-Bayes system on new acoustic paths only requires obtaining the corresponding broadband control filter and decomposing it into sub control filters.
-Noticeably, the trained 1D CNN in the GFANC-Bayes system remains unchanged.
-The detailed information can be found in Section 'Noise Cancellation on Measured Acoustic Paths' in the paper.
+(3) We have provided the sub control filters on synthetic acoustic paths and real acoustic paths.
+If you want to use the Unsupervised-GFANC method on other new acoustic paths, just get the corresponding pre-trained broadband control filter and decompose it into sub control filters.
+Noticeably, the trained 1D CNN in the GFANC-Bayes system can remain unchanged.
+Detailed information can be found in the paper.

 **Related works:**
 - [Deep Generative Fixed-Filter Active Noise Control](https://arxiv.org/pdf/2303.05788)